adrianocastro189/multi-targets/README.md

 a graphical interface
 * **Select available markers:** The addon will allow players to select which markers are available for the target list and their order
+* **Automatic macro moved to the action bar:** The addon may try to move the macro to the action bar automatically if it's not there and the player has empty slots in the first initialization
 * **Localization:** The addon will be localized to support multiple languages